What is Eye Lift Surgery?

 Healing is a slow process, although some side effects will gradually improve within a few days.
 The doctor will likely prescribe pain medication.
 Do not take aspirin unless your doctor approves it.

-Activities should be kept at a minimum during the first 5 days.
-Wearing contact lenses and performing strenuous activities are prohibited during the first 2 to 3 weeks.
+- Activities should be kept at a minimum during the first 5 days

-A person can resume reading and watching TV 2 to 3 days after surgery, while work can resume in 2 weeks.
-Sutures are usually removed 5 to 7 days post-op.
+- If desired, resume reading and watching TV 2 to 3 days after surgery, while work can resume in 2 weeks

 To avoid constipation, doctors recommend walking as soon as it’s possible to do so.
 It can also reduce swelling and lower the risk of developing blood clots.